Goal-Oriented Analysis of Clinical Pathways

 - Detail of the scheduling user interface

-A relevant question was raised by doctors: is it really a good idea to use an optimization tool in such critical setting? as always, the answer is not in the technology; it is in the way we use the technology.
-Clinical pathway are supposed to help taking complex decisions, and our feeling is that such scheduling tool can greatly assist medical crew in their day-to-day work.
+A relevant question raised by doctors is it really a good idea to use an optimization tool in such critical setting?
+As always, the answer is not in the technology but in the way we use the technology at the system level.
+Clinical pathways help taking complex decisions, and our feeling is that such scheduling tool can greatly assist medical crew in their day-to-day work and anticipate any problem that can impact the quality of care.